Sandy River and Rangeley Lakes Railroad: Maine Central control

 Federal railway post office service between Farmington and Phillips ended 13 March 1917.
 Freight traffic peaked at 157,809 tons in 1919; but 84 percent of that freight was pulpwood, and demand for pulpwood declined dramatically when federal paper contracts were canceled at the end of World War I. 1919 was the last year of service on the three miles of the former Eustis Railroad beyond Langtown.

 Various curtailments of winter service were tried over the following years to reduce operating costs.
 Winter service was discontinued on the former K&DR north of Kingfield from 21 December 1921 to 1 May 1922.
 Winter service on the former P&R was discontinued from 15 December 1922 to 1 May 1923.
 Eight of the railroad's thirteen operational locomotives were damaged when the Phillips roundhouse burned on 12 February 1923.
-Josiah Maxey and Kingfield mill and hotel owner Herbert Wing were appointed receivers when bond interest went unpaid.
+Josiah Maxcy and Kingfield mill and hotel owner Herbert Wing were appointed receivers when bond interest went unpaid.